-In the United States, the leading cause of COPD and emphysema is tobacco exposure through smoking.
+In the U.S., the leading cause of COPD and emphysema is tobacco exposure through smoking.
 The National Heart, Lung, and Blood Institute estimates that

 Breathing in secondhand smoke from cigarettes, air pollution, or chemical fumes can also lead to COPD and emphysema.

-The presence of symptoms compatible with COPD should trigger the evaluation for an early diagnosis, which can help slow the progression of the disease.
+The presence of COPD symptoms should trigger the evaluation for an early diagnosis.
+This opens access to treatment, which may help improve quality of life.
 Unfortunately, many people do not receive a diagnosis until they already have severe damage in their lungs.

 Medical professionals typically use a spirometry test to confirm a COPD diagnosis.

-During a spirometry test, a person blows into a tube connected to a machine called a spirometer.
-The machine measures how much air the lungs can hold and how fast the person can blow the air from the lungs.
+During a spirometry test, a person blows into a tube connected to a machine that doctors call a spirometer.
+The machine measures how much air the lungs can hold and how fast the person can blow air from the lungs.